TianweiOwenLi/TaggyTime/README.md

 * Use DFA and / or their genfun for optimization?
 * Implement Recurrence parse from non-weekly events.
 * Handle week starting day.
+* Restore Recurrence to starting point (to avoid cloning lambdas).

 ## Contact
 If there is any further questions, please contact the author at `tianwei2@andrew.cmu.edu`.